What causes rosacea?

 Which skincare should I use to treat my rosacea?

-Instead of buying anti-redness products (which are more designed for dry, eczema prone skin), use light, hydrating products.
-Always treat your skin as sensitive, even if your rosacea comes and goes.
+Swap anti-redness products (designed for dry, eczema-prone skin) for light, hydrating products.
+Treat your skin as sensitive, even if your rosacea comes and goes.

 Can diet improve my rosacea?

 But skincare is only half the battle.
-You also need to address inflammation internally: eat plenty of nuts, seeds, vegetables and vitamin C, which is a natural anti-histamine.
+You also need to address inflammation internally: eat plenty of nuts, seeds, vegetables and vitamin C, a natural antihistamine.

 Let me know how you get on!